oracle/terraform-provider-oci/website/docs/r/kms_key_version.html.markdown

 # oci_kms_key_version
 This resource provides the Key Version resource in Oracle Cloud Infrastructure Kms service.

 Generates new cryptographic material for a key.
-Key must be in an `ENABLED` state to be rotated.
+The key must be in an `ENABLED` state to be rotated.